pvico/grbl32/README.md

 <img src="/docs/STLINK+FTDI.jpg">

-Note that the VCC pin of the FTDI is not connected to the Blue Pill as the ST-LINK is powering it
+Note that the VCC pin of the FTDI is not connected to the Blue Pill as the ST-LINK is powering it.

 #### Check the FTDI device address: